Snowflake vs Databricks for Apache Iceberg: interoperability, catalog choices, and lock-in risk

 How do Snowflake and Databricks differ in their approach to Apache Iceberg and interoperability?

-Short Answer: Snowflake embraces Apache Iceberg as a core, open table format within an interoperable platform, while Databricks primarily centers on its proprietary Delta Lake format and proprietary governance features.
+Short Answer: Snowflake treats Apache Iceberg as a first-class, open table format for interoperable workloads, while Databricks centers its ecosystem on Delta Lake and adds Iceberg support around a more controlled, proprietary surface.

 Expanded Explanation: